|School||UCSF School of Medicine|

 |Title||Professor, School of Medicine|

-Susan Desmond-Hellmann, M.D., M.P.H., is chancellor of the University of California, San Francisco.
-She assumed the post August 3, 2009.
+Susan Desmond-Hellmann, M.D., M.P.H., was chancellor of the University of California, San Francisco.
+She assumed the post August 3, 2009 and recently departed in March of 2014.

 UCSF is a leading university dedicated to promoting health worldwide through advanced biomedical research, graduate-level education in the life sciences and health professions, and excellence in patient care.
 UCSF is the only campus in the 10-campus UC system devoted exclusively to the health sciences.